 Orchestral music may have gotten its start around the renaissance in the 17th century, but it hasn’t lost its relevancy as a music genre.
 Current research from the Canadian Council of the arts, and Orchestra Canada shows an increase in revenue and attendance for orchestra performances between 2018 and 2019.
 However, that’s increase has ended with the rest of the music industry since the start of Covid-19.
+Continue reading Orchestras During Covid-19

 This Corona pandemic has also made music at the media forefront.
 This includes getting music online both from streaming and illegal services and encouraging a conversation on music piracy.
+Continue reading Music piracy amid a pandemic; Interview with Cody Blakely

 Based in Edmonton, Alberta, they’ve seen the fluctuations firsthand.
 Below is an interview with Rodda and Dylanna Fisher of Switching Styles.
+Continue reading Interviewing Musicians in the Midst of the pandemic; Phillip Rodda of Medical Pilot

 As the coronavirus situation has unfolded in Canada, Canadians see the impacts that it’s had on the music industry.
 There have been many impacts on Canada’s music industry directly and indirectly related to the COVID-19 pandemic.
 This impact is specifically seen in live music performances with the guidelines limiting live music being lessened in the past weeks.